Self-doubt after narcissistic abuse.

 “Not my problem.”
 They believe they are entitled to do as they please.
 It’s up to us to sort everything out.
 They withhold support to destroy our mental health.

 “No, I didn’t.”
 They did, but they’ll never admit to something they did.
-So they’ll claim they didn’t to leave us with more questions that they will not answer honestly.
+So they’ll claim they didn’t to leave us with more questions, then they will not answer honestly.

 “If you hadn’t.”
 Finding fault with you, so again, the original question isn’t answered, and we are left wondering about your own actions.

 “If you looked after me more, I wouldn’t go elsewhere.”
 Even though they’ve cheated on you, if you ask again about the affair, they’ll just respond with something like.
 “I’ve already told you why.”
 Again getting us to question ourselves and try harder to please.